Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here is an example of how to write a resume:
+Here is an example of a resume letter:

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced [Your profession] I am confident that I will be an ideal candidate for this opportunity.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced person in your field, I believe I would be the perfect candidate to be considered for this job.

-I thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for considering my application.
+I am looking forward getting in touch with you.

 Sincerely,